About Departmental Editor

 LING2069

-LING2069 Origins of Language Dr. Christophe Coupe Advanced Course.
-Sem 1, 6 credits Course Description How and why how human beings acquired language in prehistory is fundamental to an understanding of who we are today.
+LING2069 Origins of Language Professor.
+Christophe Coupe Advanced Course.
+Sem2, 6 credits Course Description How and why how human beings acquired language in prehistory is fundamental to an understanding of who we are today.
 This course adopts a broad perspective on language and approaches it as one communication system among others, which emerged in our ancestors under specific conditions, and for specific purpose(s).
 In the course, concepts and methods pertaining to various scientific fields beyond linguistics will be investigated, including paleo-anthropology, archaeology, ethology and comparative psychology.
-Students will first reflect on animal and human communication contrastively, as well as on [...]
+Students will first reflect on animal and human communication contrastively, as well as on attempts [...]

 20 03, 2019